Written by Ada’s Medical Knowledge Team

 In many cases, especially in younger people, there will be no obvious symptoms of familial hypercholesterolemia.
-However, if signs or symptoms do present themselves, they may include:
+However, if signs and symptoms do present themselves, they may include: 1

 - Xanthomas: Fatty deposits on the skin that typically appear on the hands, knees, buttocks, elbows and ankles.

 - Xanthelasmas: Deposits of cholesterol around the eyelids.